Housing advice for young people

 Housing rights if you're 18 or over

-Once you're 18 years old you need to apply to the council as being homeless, to find out whether you qualify for housing.
+Once you're aged 18, you need to apply to the council as being homeless, to find out whether you qualify for housing.
 To do this get in touch with the homelessness team on the details below.